colinc27/Challenge1/README.md

 Change Log:
 Step 1: Edited classes for the right side benefits tab and reduced the amount of code in the CSS from 9 sections to 3 Step 2: Replaced almost all div with sementic elements in html Step 3: Revised CSS and classes to make the CSS more clear and concise with no duplicates Step 4: Added alt texts to every image on the web page.
+Step 5: Edited Read me with new title and chnages the project desctirption.
+Changed title of the website and moved around the CSS so that it followed the HTML.